Test analytics

 Frontend in Vitest.
 E2E in Playwright.
 Backend in Pytest or JUnit.

-Flakiness.io brings them into one test layer, with native reporters for the major runners, a JUnit XML bridge for everything else, and a Node.js SDK for custom integrations.
+Flakiness.io brings them into one test layer, with high-quality reporters for the major runners, a JUnit XML bridge for everything else, and a Node.js SDK for custom integrations.
 Mixed stack, one history.

 Reports